-- About Bitcoin – its history and design
+- About the currency – its history and design

-- How to use Bitcoin at an online casino
+- How to use it at an online casino

-- How to stay safe using Bitcoin to gamble
+- How to stay safe using the currency when gambling

-Bitcoin is a decentralised, purely digital currency and payments network.
-Unlike traditional government currencies like the rupee, or payment methods like VISA, Bitcoin does not rely on any single entity to issue it or to verify transactions.
+Bitcoin is a decentralized, purely digital currency and payments network.
+Unlike traditional government currencies like the rupee, or payment methods like VISA, this cryptocurrency does not rely on any single entity to issue it or to verify transactions.
 This makes payments much faster, cheaper, and more final than any bank or payment processor can offer.
 It also means that no party can block a transaction, like a bank or payment processor might do.

-An anonymous developer or group of developers created Bitcoin in late 2008.
+An anonymous developer or group of developers created this cryptocurrency in late 2008.
 They launched it on an obscure cryptography forum.
 The launch occurred following the 2008 financial crisis that rocked global markets.
-Many people believe that the decentralised design of the system was an effort to create a form of money that was free from the manipulation of central bankers.
+Many people believe that the decentralized design of the system was an effort to create a form of money that was free from the manipulation of central bankers.

-Perhaps the most striking aspect of Bitcoin’s design is its strictly limited supply.
-There will only ever be 21 million Bitcoin.
+Perhaps the most striking aspect of the currency’s design is its strictly limited supply.
+There will only ever be 21 million units of the currency.
 Enforcing this network rule is the largest and most powerful network of computers the planet has ever known.
-Thanks to this scarcity, many Bitcoin proponents liken the asset to a commodity – like gold, over a currency – like the dollar or rupee.
+Thanks to this scarcity, many of the currency’s proponents liken the asset to a commodity – like gold, over a currency – like the dollar or rupee.

-The Bitcoin system has functioned perfectly with near 100 percent uptime since 2009.
-Whereas other financial networks must perform routine maintenance and update security procedures, Bitcoin needs little support.
-As a decentralised currency, there is no Bitcoin company to maintain the network.
+The currency system has functioned perfectly with near 100 percent up time since 2009.
+Whereas other financial networks must perform routine maintenance and update security procedures, the currency needs little support.
+As a decentralized currency, there is no specific company that maintains the network for the currency.
 Any upgrades that do occur are the result of open source contributions from a dedicated global network of developers.

-Thanks to its speed, low cost, and the fact that transactions require no permission whatsoever, Bitcoin attracted the interest of gambling companies early on.
-There now exist many dedicated cryptocurrency casinos and even some that accept both traditional payment methods and other cryptocurrencies including Bitcoin.
+Thanks to its speed, low cost, and the fact that transactions require no permission whatsoever, the currency attracted the interest of gambling companies early on.
+There now exist many dedicated cryptocurrency casinos and even some that accept both traditional payment methods and other cryptocurrencies including this one.